Tanmay-901/test-case-generator/README.md

 # Test-case-generator
 #### Generate test cases for Competitive Coding.
+### Instructions:
-Download Zip file [here](https://github.com/Tanmay-901/Important-details/raw/master/test_case.zip) and then extract the file, open dist folder, and then run test_case.exe(keep all the files at same location) For more convinience,
+* Download Zip file [here](https://github.com/Tanmay-901/Important-details/raw/master/test_case.zip) and then extract the file, open dist folder, and then run test_case.exe(keep all the files at same location)
+* For more convinience,
   1. right click on 'test_case.exe' after extraction.
   2. click on `pin to start`.
   3. Now the tool's icon is pinned to your start menu and can be used directly from there which saves the hussle of going inside the `dist` folder everytime you want to run the tool.

 ## To be kept in mind:
 * This is a **plug'n'play** tool i.e. no installation is required